Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights

-Oddsmakers give the Las Vegas Raiders (3-1) the advantage on Sunday, October 10, 2021 against the Chicago Bears (2-2).
-Las Vegas is favored by 5.5 points.
-The contest has a point total of 45.
+The Chicago Bears (2-2) will try to defy oddsmakers when they take on the Las Vegas Raiders (3-1) on Sunday, October 10, 2021 as 5.5-point underdogs.
+The contest has an over/under of 45 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.